Explore Majors

 The field of finance encompasses many different areas including investments, financial institutions, corporate finance, and real estate.
 Coursework is offered in each of these areas as well as courses in multi-national finance and insurance.

 The study of French includes instruction in language, literature, linguistics, and culture.
-Students of French studies acquire the skills required to not only speak the language, but also to learn about and appreciate French societies and cultures.
+Students of French at WWU acquire the skills required not only to speak the language, but also to study and appreciate francophone societies and cultures.

 A desk with piles of maps in a large room.